uri-library-data-services/iassist-preview/content/blog/us-budget-cuts-threaten-statistical-abstract.md

 cuts](http://www.psc.isr.umich.edu/pscinfoserv/?p=1814) that would lead to the demise of the Statistical Compendia Branch, including the beloved *Statistical Abstract*, the library listservs lit up with concern.
-It\'s not too late to take action if you haven\'t already notified your representatives about this issue.
+It's not too late to take action if you haven't already notified your representatives about this issue.
 There are now several venues where you can add your voice: